 You would want to reach Kala Patthar before sunrise.
 The sunrise from Kala Patthar is one of a kind.
 This place is the highest point in all of this trek.
 Experts believe that this is just about the altitude one can be without any mountaineering gears.

 The hike is difficult, but it is a worthy walk.
 The path consists of rocky tracks with huge boulders.
 Some give up on this trail and return.
 Let me tell you, the aftermath of this tight hike is fascinating.
-You will reach the summit of Kala Patthar in about 2 hours of tough climb.
+You will reach the summit of Kala Patthar in about 2 hours of a tough climb.
 You will get one of the most astounding views of Mount Everest from up there.
-Some believe that Everes is more clear from the summit of Kala Patthar than from the base camp itself.
+Some believe that Everest is more clear from the summit of Kala Patthar than from the base camp itself.

 This is an extraordinary place, but your trip does not end here.
-After a pleasant stay at the summit, you need to get back to Gorak shep.
+After a pleasant stay at the summit, you need to get back to Gorak Shep.
 You will be back at Gorakshep in 45 minutes or so.
 Get your bags and head to Lobuche.
 You will head towards Dzongla after having lunch at Lobuche.